 Ferratus is located between Aranda de Duero and Gumiel de Izán in the heart of DO Ribera del Duero in the province of Burgos in Castilla y León.
 It is nestled in a picturesque area surrounded by pine groves.
 Established in 2003, Ferratus is a modern, family-run winery which represents the culmination of the Cuevas Jiménez family's vision to create top quality wines with personality, finesse, elegance and harmony.
 "Ferratus is a winery, but above all, it's a passion" says María Luisa Cuevas.
-She is the family's daughter, a former city lawyer and now the driving force and one of the few women to own a winery in DO Ribera del Duero and to produce avant-garde wines with a feminine touch.
+She is the family's daughter, a former city lawyer and now the driving force and one of the few women to own a winery in DO Ribera del Duero and to produce wines with a feminine touch.

 The facilities of the winery are highly functional with harvesting done by night followed by a rigorous selection of grapes on a double selection table.
 The grapes then reach the stainless steel vats by gravity without the use of a hopper.
 The wines are fermented in small tanks classified by vineyard, followed by a secret coupage by winemaker Benigno Garrido, and refined in almost 100% French oak.
 Ferratus wines are very complex with great capacity to develop over time and adapt to the demands of the modern consumer.
-Benigno Garrido, has become one of the great connoisseurs of the Tempranillo grape during his long career throughout the Duero valley following his professional development with local grapes in Toro, Zamora and Arribes.
+Ferratus' winemaker, Benigno Garrido, has become one of the great connoisseurs of the Tempranillo grape during his long career throughout the Duero valley after his professional background with local grapes in Toro, Zamora and Arribes.

 Click on the underlined grape varieties